peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * <code>str</code> - A text string.
 The string must contain only basic digits 0 to 9
   (U+0030 to U+0039), except that it may start with a minus sign ("-", U+002D) to indicate a negative number.
 The string is not allowed to contain white space characters, including spaces.
+The string may start with any number of zeros.

 **Returns:**